Rush (1991 film)

 Rush is a 1991 American crime drama film directed by Lili Fini Zanuck and based on a novel written by Kim Wozencraft.
-It stars Jennifer Jason Leigh and Jason Patric as two cops in the 1970s who go undercover on a case.
-They become drug addicts themselves and, under pressure from the chief of police, falsified evidence in some cases.
+It stars Jennifer Jason Leigh and Jason Patric as two undercover police officers in the 1970s.
+They become drug addicts themselves and, under pressure from the chief of police, falsify evidence in some cases.
 The book and film are both based on a 1978-79 drug scandal involving the Tyler, Texas police department and Smith County, Texas Sheriff's Office.
-An FBI investigation led to the book's author and her partner pleading guilty to perjury, serving time in federal prison, and testifying in a federal civil rights case against Tyler, Texas police chief Willie Hardy, who was found not guilty by a jury of his peers in Smith County, Texas.
+An FBI investigation led to the book's author and her partner pleading guilty to perjury, serving time in federal prison, and testifying in a federal civil rights case against Tyler police chief Willie Hardy, who was found not guilty.

 Plot

-Seasoned undercover narcotics officer Jim Raynor is told by his superior, Lt.
-Dodd, to choose a partner from a group of recent police academy graduates for a planned undercover investigation.
-Raynor chooses the only woman applicant, Kristen Cates.
+Seasoned undercover narcotics officer Jim Raynor is told by his superior, Captain Dodd, to choose a partner from a group of recent police academy graduates for a planned undercover investigation.
+Raynor chooses the only female applicant, Kristen Cates.
 Though uneasy, Dodd approves Raynor's choice.

-Raynor explains to Cates that they will be deep undercover, dependent on each other to try not to get killed during the investigation.
+Raynor explains to Cates that they will be deep undercover, dependent on each other to not get killed during the investigation.
 Though initially startled by Raynor's intensity, Cates insists she is capable of doing whatever it takes to get the job done.
 Later at Raynor's apartment, he teaches Cates how to inject drugs, claiming that he is using a harmless powder for demonstration purposes.
 Raynor informs Cates that she will be put in situations where she will have to take the drugs in order to convince dealers she is not a cop.
 He insists that if she tries to fake drug use in front of dealers, she will get both of them killed.

-The main target of the operation is a local bar owner and pornographer, Will Gaines.
+The main target of the operation is local businessman Will Gaines.
 The chief of police insists that Gaines is the main drug boss in the town, but Gaines is deeply mistrustful of Raynor and Cates.

 As Raynor predicted, Cates is put into a position where she is forced to inject drugs in front of a dealer.
 Over the course of the investigation, buying drugs all over town, Cates and Raynor begin using drugs for more reasons than maintaining their cover.